ThatLukaszGuy/YT-downloader/README.md

 Just Install it , pick out a video , input url and title (can be whatever u want), choose an available format, and simply click the ``download`` button.

-This repo is just the source code, you can build directly from it.
+This repo contains the source code, you can build directly from it.
+It also has a zipped ready version for windows systems.
+Building from source should allow to run the app on all platforms.
-Tested only on Windows 10 but should work bug free on unix and unix-like systems.

 Trying to support as much video formats as possible, currently only the formats below are supported: